What Are the Different Types of Dentists & Dental Specialties?

 Specialists in Orthodontics create a corrective treatment plan (fitting braces and retainers) based on the patient's specific needs.

-A dental specialty in Orthodontics takes around 3 years to complete.
+A dental speciality in Orthodontics takes around 3 years to complete.

 Paediatric Dentistry